 The Fire TV Stick allows you to enjoy at least 500,000 TV episodes and movies from different services such as Prime Video, Netflix, HBO, Hulu, NBC, and SHOWTIME, among many others.
 The Fire TV Stick includes Silk, Firefox, and other browsers, making it possible to visit all the websites you want.

-For only $39.99, the Fire TV Stick now comes with the Alexa Voice Remote, which allows you to use voice commands to play the content that you want.
+The Fire TV Stick now comes with the Alexa Voice Remote, which allows you to use voice commands to play the content that you want.
 You can use voice commands such as “Launch Hulu” or “Play Orange is the New Black.”
 You can also search for movies and music, and check out show times.

 Fire TV Stick uses universal search results, allowing you to pull content from different services.
 You can also continue watching your favorite series where you left off, pause movies and TV shows, and even bring your Fire TV Stick no matter where you go.
 You can just plug the device into any high-definition TV and be able to stream instantly.